-The presumption is that those hearing the Word have few or no positive experiences with scripture.
-This preaching method introduces the scriptures as being relative and increasingly authoritative to their lives.
+The presumption here is that those hearing the Word have few or no positive experiences with scripture.
+This preaching method introduces the scriptures as being relevant to and increasingly authoritative in their lives.

 To wrap this up, I want to offer two observations from the New Testament.

-- The only times Jesus started with scripture were those times when he was addressing the “well-churched.”
+- The only times Jesus started with scripture (in his case, the Old Testament) were those times when he was addressing the “well-churched.”
 The rest of the time he started with a story or an issue (and frankly, he rarely cited scripture to unbelievers at all).

 That doesn’t necessarily mean we’re called to emulate their preaching practices, but I think it’s worthy of note.
 If your target audience isn’t the church, then we’re going to have to preach differently.